Study and Practice in MSB

 Every year, Rinpoche gives several teachings at MSB’s two main centers, in Colorado and Vermont, and teaches throughout the United States and around the globe.
 In addition, Dungse Jampal Norbu, Rinpoche’s son and dharma heir, as well as Elizabeth Mattis Namgyel, his most senior student, have annual teaching schedules.
 Phuntsok Choling, MSB’s center in Ward, Colorado, and Pema Osel, our center in Vershire, Vermont, also have an annual calendar of programs, group practices, and other events.
 Mangalam Dharma Groups, which are smaller concentrations of MSB students throughout the U.S. and around the world, get together regularly for group studies and practices.
 We also offer a public course in Modern Day Bodhisattva Training, led by senior students at the MSB centers and some of the Mangalam Dharma Groups.

 We warmly welcome you to take part in Mangala Shri Bhuti’s study and practice program.
-May this be of benefit to all sentient beings.
 If you have any questions, please contact our Khenchungs, Directors of Study and Practice.